natcap/invest.users-guide/source/crop_production.rst

       ...   ...          ...         ...         ...         ...         ...
       ====  ===========  ==========  ==========  ==========  ==========  ===

-  **Embedded Data for Yield based on Yield Regression Model with Climate-specific Parameters**
+  **Embedded Data for Yield Based on Yield Regression Model with Climate-specific Parameters**

     **Regression Model Yield Table (CSV)**  The provided CSV table should contain information useful for calculating the yield of a crop located in a particular climate-bin based on the limiting factor.
 The table must have the following columns: 'climate_bin', 'yield_ceiling', 'yield_ceiling_rf', 'b_nut', 'b_K2O', 'c_N', 'c_P2O5', 'c_K2O'.
 The usefulness of the Regression Model Yield function is limited to a select group of crops.  [[[Note about the limited number of crops that this method is useful for]]]